THE ULTIMATE GUIDE: HOW TO BEST SPEND ONE DAY IN PISA

 - Map Location

-Be-lavie Pro Tip: on June 16 each year, Luminara of di San Ranieri, the illumination of Saint Ranieri) takes place in Pisa.
+Be-lavie Pro Tip: We were informed by friends who live locally that on June 16 each year, Luminara of di San Ranieri, the illumination of Saint Ranieri) takes place in Pisa.
 The path traced by the Arno River is lit up by over 70,000 candles attached to palaces, churches bridges and towers.
 They have some floating on the water too.
-Itโs a beautiful twinkling evening.
+It’s a beautiful twinkling evening.
 If you are in Tuscany at this time of year, it may be a great idea to plan your day to visit around the Luminara of di San Ranieri.

 Best Pisa Tours